 Unlike a sole proprietorship or partnership, which ends with the death or withdrawal of a partner, the life of the corporation is continuous.

-The stockholders, or owners of the corporation, have limited liability.
-That is, they can only lose an amount up to the amount of money they invested in the business.
+The stockholders (owners) of the corporation have limited liability.
+That is, they cannot lose more money than the amount they invested in the business.

 The stockholders can sell their investment in the corporation at any time, without any effect on the corporation.